TaraRhoseyn/emergency_call_handler/README.md

 5. Description of incident (max 256ch)

 At the end of the shift all call incidents are stored on a csv file, which when officers investigating an incident would like to view, they can be quickly retrieved and displayed.

+## What grade did I get?

+N/A - wasn't graded.